Email relaying is a specialist service that can be used:

-To request email relaying or a virtual email domain, please contact the Library & IT Help Desk.
+To request email relaying or a virtual email domain, please contact the Library and IT Help Desk.

 Library & IT Help Desk

-If you're having problems with email submission and relaying, get in touch with the Library & IT Help Desk.
+If you're having problems with email submission and relaying, get in touch with the Library and IT Help Desk.

 |Service status||Live and supported service.|

 |Service support||For help and support with this service, contact the Library and IT Help Desk.|